michaeljclark/michaeljclark.github.io/index.md

 sha512    | digest      | calculate SHA-512 hash of 64MiB of data

 #### Compiler details

+The following compiler architectures, versions, compile options and runtime libraries are used to run the benchmarks:

 Architecture | Compiler  | C Library | Compile options
 :--          | :--       | :--       | :--